 The Calhoun County Land Bank Authority owns the majority of vacant residential property in CDBG Revitalization Target Areas and are a key partner in the implementation of the plan.
-Infill development is called for in the plan in years two through five.
+Battle Creek Unlimited, an economic development corporation that receives TIFA funds and whose board is appointed by the City Commission, purchased a closed Kmart located in a LMI neighborhood close to downtown.
+The Kmart was demolished and the land is being promoted for affordable housing development.